ninjaguppy/ModernTiresias/content/posts/wmas-one-aphantasia.md

 Empire.
 Its particular picture of piety tied together filial, religious, and patriotic devotion.
-The epic's hero, Aeneas (who founds modern Rome in the final chapter) has many not-so-subtle parallels to the then newly crowned Augustus; Virgil seems to be telling us, "You know how we all revere Aeneas for his piety?
+The epic's hero, Aeneas (who founds modern Rome in the final chapter) has many not-so-subtle parallels to the then-newly-crowned Augustus; Virgil seems to be telling us, "You know how we all revere Aeneas for his piety?
 We should do the same thing with Augustus.
 After all, just like Aeneas was the last hope for Troy after the city's fall Augustus has saved us from the turmoil of the past